 Learn more about an industry with huge growth potential

-The serial number works in the same way as a barcode and the code corresponds to the information about that particular item: how it looks, it’s distinguishing attributes, the artist or organization that made it, and more.
+These digital items are distinguishable from one another by a unique serial number stored on a blockchain – their Token ID.
+The serial number works in the same way as a barcode, and the code corresponds to the information about that particular item: how it looks, its distinguishing attributes, the artist or organization that made it, and so on.

-CryptoKitties is an excellent example of this process with the added game mechanic of breeding new kitties using yours and others to create a new hybrid kitty.
+Users have regular opportunities to win NFTs as they are used as ‘sign up bait’ quite often during marketing campaigns.
+Furthermore, users can simply purchase NFT’s.
+CryptoKitties is an excellent example of this process with the added game mechanic of breeding new kitties to create a new hybrid kitty.

 Another example worth looking at is CryptoPunks.
 CryptoPunks have been around for a long time.
 Before the big crypto bubble of 2017/18, and before CryptoKitties saw the light of day and congested the Ethereum blockchain with thousands of transactions.

 The beginnings of the CryptoPunks story is fascinating as it appears what occurred was a mass experiment to gauge people’s interest in NFT ownership.
 When creators Larva Labs launched CryptoPunks in June 2017, they released 10,000 NFTs with proof of ownership tied to the Ethereum blockchain for free.
 Each one was algorithmically generated meaning no two characters could be alike with some having traits rarer than others.
 More importantly, there will never be more than the original 10,000 CryptoPunks.